cameron-terry/github-error-checking/README.md

 Currently implemented:
 - Step 1: Identifying added lines of code in a PR
+- Step 2: LLM analysis of code for error handling issues
 - Development environment with local testing capability
 - Sample diff files with various error handling patterns
 - Complete TypeScript conversion for type safety